MarcusWolschon/osmeditor4android/documentation/docs/help/en/Multiselect.md

 ### ![Relation](../images/relation.png) Create relation

 Create a relation starting with the current selected elements.
-Further objects can be added until "Done" is selected, then the tag editor will be started on the new relation.
+The relation type can be selected from a list generated from the available presets.
+Further objects can be added until the check button is clicked, then the tag editor will be started on the new relation.

+### Add to relation

+Select a relation and add the selected objects as members.
+Further objects can be added until the check button is clicked, then the tag editor will be started on the relation.

 ### Zoom to selection